ulido/geffa/README.md

 gff = GffFile("annotations.gff")
 ```
-This will load the annotations contained in `annotations.gff`.
+This will load the annotations contained in `annotations.gff` into a [`GffFile`][geffa.geffa.GffFile] object.
 If it is a combined GFF/FASTA file, it will also load the sequences for all contigs.
 Alternatively, to load sequences from an external FASTA file `sequences.fasta` you can do:
 ```python
 gff = GffFile("annotations.gff", fasta_file="file.fasta")
 ```

 ### Print number of genes per sequence region:
+The [`SequenceRegion`][geffa.geffa.SequenceRegion] object can be used to access information and GFF nodes on the sequence region / contig level.
+All sequence regions of a GFF file are stored within the [GffFile.sequence_regions][geffa.geffa.GffFile] structure:
 ```python
 for sequence_region in gff.sequence_regions.values():
     gene_features = [feature for feature in sequence_region.node_registry.values() if feature.type == 'gene']